cjporter25/MPScrubber/README.md

 - (UPDATED 6.18.24) - The installation script also activates the virtual environment, and places the user in a terminal showing the project folder.
 The user should therefore be able to skip to step 3.
+- (UPDATED 7.1.24) The installation now installs what is necessary and creates a shortcut on the desktop.
+This shortcut runs the application in it's GUI state.
+IT IS NOT FUNCTIONAL AT THIS TIME.
+Once the next official version is released, the input into the GUI should cause the program to run as expected.
 - FIRST: Navigate to the project folder
    - cd C:\Users\[USER_ACCOUNT]\Desktop\mpscrubber_test_build\dist_package
 - SECOND: Activate the virtual environment